Home > General Information

 Participants are expected to make exercises (homework) during or at the end of the course to show that they have understood the contents of the course.
 The credits (including for the attendance of the course) for participants who have passed the exercises successfully have been set at 4 EC per course (1 EC is equivalent to 28 hours work).
 In case the courses are only attended (or when the exercises are not passed successfully and all attendance requirements have been fulfilled), then the workload is set at 1 EC.

 In addition to the courses, the PhD programme includes the annual LNMB Conference on the Mathematics of Operations Research.
 During this conference prominent - usually foreign - researchers lecture on special topics or on recent research.
 PhD students can give a PhD presentation presenting their own research results.
-Attendance at the LNMB Conference is credited by 1 EC.
+Full attendance at the LNMB conference is credited by 1 EC.
+Contact the secretariat if a certificate is required.

 Certificates